✅ Single-variety ✅ No pesticides ✅ Freshly pressed

 Entrepreneur Tero Palmroth thought that raising bison was a good idea, as he wanted to bring some life back to his wife’s family farm in the late 1990s.
 Farming apples proved to be a much better idea.

 ‘This is a fantastic climate for apples.
 The herd of bison was sold and apple trees were planted on the south-facing slopes of the Hakonen farm in Karjalohja.
-Today, there are 2,600 trees and the organic crop is made into juice from “happy apples” (Onnellisten omenoiden mehu)’, Tero Palmroth says, clearly very pleased.
+Today, there are 2,600 trees and the crop is made into juice from “happy apples” (Onnellisten omenoiden mehu)’, Tero Palmroth says, clearly very pleased.

 In the beginning, the crop was even turned into apple brandy.
 The authentic Calvados casks were imported from Normandy and the drink was very tasty, but the intricacies of Finnish alcohol legislation made the operation difficult.